TheChosenOne-Alpha/UnityGames/README.md

 5. extract

-6. open the file (ignore the warning from Windows protection)  it is not a virus(this sounds suspicious)
+6. open the application file (ignore the warning from Windows protection it is not a virus trust me)

 7. Play!

 # Caution

-Make sure you change your computer screen resolution to 1920 x 1080 (Full HD) before playing the game for a better experience
+Make sure you have your computer screen resolution set to 1920 x 1080 (Full HD) before playing the game for a better experience

 go to Settings -> System -> Display -> Display Resolution.

-If you use other resolutions, the screen will be lagging.
+If you use other resolutions, the game will be lagging.

 # Games

   ## Flappy Bird

-  Unity Game

   2024/08/??